-Future phones are being touted as the ultimate multifunctional gadgets and are expected to be more closely embedded in our day-to-day lives than ever before.
+The mobile phones of the future are expected to be more closely embedded in our day-to-day lives than ever before.

-Some experts predict that the future mobile phonese will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.
+Some futurologists and industry experts predict that in years to come mobile phones will become remote controls for our whole lives, while others forecast that in the future mobile phones will literally run our lives for us.

-One thing is for certain, the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years that it's going to be an exciting ride.
+One thing’s for certain: the technology involved in mobile phones and mobile networks has developed so rapidly over the last few years, it's going to be an exciting ride.

 Future phones: what's in store for us?

 Concept phones are a great way of getting a glimpse at how phones of the future may develop.